StateVoicesNational/Spoke/docs/REFERENCE-environment_variables.md

 AWS_SECRET_ACCESS_KEY             | AWS access key secret with access to S3 bucket, required for campaign exports outside Amazon Lambda.
 AWS_S3_BUCKET_NAME                | Name of S3 bucket for saving campaign exports.
 BASE_URL                          | The base URL of the website, without trailing slack, e.g. `https://example.org`, used to construct various URLs.
+BULK_SEND_CHUNK_SIZE              | The number of contacts to whom to send the initial text for a campaign when a volunteer uses the `Send Bulk` button.
+Applies only when Spoke is configured for use outside the USA.
+Refer to [HOWTO-use_bulk_sending_outside_the_USA.md](HOWTO-use_bulk_sending_outside_the_USA.md) for full instructions on configuring Spoke for bulk sending.
 CACHE_PREFIX                      | If REDIS_URL is set, then this will prefix keys CACHE_PREFIX, which might be useful if multiple applications use the same redis server. _Default_: "".
 CAMPAIGN_ID                       | Campaign ID used by `dev-tools/export-query.js` to identify which campaign should be exported.
 DB_HOST                           | Domain or IP address of database host.